Warnakala/blender-studio-tools/scripts-blender/addons/easy_weights/README.md

 ## Installation
 1. Clone repository `git clone https://projects.blender.org/studio/blender-studio-pipeline.git`
 2. From the root of the repository navigate to `/scripts-blender/addons/`
-3. Find the the `easy_weights` Place this folder in your Blender addons directory or create a symlink to it.
+3. Find the the `easy_weights` folder.
+Copy this folder into your Blender addons directory or create a symlink to it.

 ## How to Use
 Easy Weight is an addon focused on quality of life improvements for weight painting in Blender.